-In the age of dedicated hosting, it was extremely challenging to scale a website, let alone automatically scale it, since you were limited by your hardware resources.
-Once your servers were maxed out, your site would inevitably slow down and possibly even crash (depending on how signiﬁcant the traﬃc spike was), causing you to lose precious customers as well as potential revenue.
+In dedicated hosting, it is extremely challenging to scale a website, let alone automatically scale it, since you are limited by your hardware resources.
+Once your servers are maxed out, your site will inevitably slow down and possibly even crash (depending on the significance of the traffic spike), causing you to lose precious customers as well as potential revenue.

 Auto-scaling in the cloud allows you to configure trigger points (called alerts and alert escalations) that automatically react in pre-defined ways when thresholds are exceeded.
 For instance, when memory, network utilization, or request processing rates go above or below a predetermined threshold, your setup automatically scales up, down, in, or out.